jctorresugr/Alhambra_XR/Alhambra_Android/README.md

 # Structure
 The "MainActivity.java" class is the main file of this project.
 It synchronises every subcomponent of this application.

-## UI elements and annotationData model
+## UI elements and annotationInfo model
 Most components follows a MVP model.

-- The high-level components (e.g., Fragments) shared an instance of the Dataset.java that represents the overall status of the annotationData.
+- The high-level components (e.g., Fragments) shared an instance of the Dataset.java that represents the overall status of the annotationInfo.
 - Low-level components (e.g., ColorPicker, TreeView) have their own model (e.g., ColorPickerView.java is associated with ColorPickerData.java).
 Those models do not represent the state of the application but rather the state of a given UI element.
 When designing this application, one should keep in mind that every model of those low-level components could be reconstructed (at least with default values) from the overall application status stored in the instance of Dataset.java without loosing information or being incoherent.

 ## Network structure